moxaj/archbroski/README.md

 > __IMPORTANT__
 >
 > 1. make sure you are running Path of Exile in __windowed or borderless mode__ and that you ran __archbroski__ on the same monitor as Path of Exile
-> 2. when you press your activation key, your stash, queue, and their immediate surroundings (~ 50 pixels around) should be __fully visible and unobstructed__ by anything (including your cursor!)
+> 2. when you press your activation key:
+>    - your stash, queue, and their immediate surroundings (~ 50 pixels around) > should be __fully visible and unobstructed__
+>     by anything (including your cursor!)
+>    - do __NOT__ move your cursor around too much - for some obscure reason, the app won't be able to take a screenshot
 > 3. if, for any reason, your UI differs in size, or you use anything akin to Reshade, SweetFX, NVIDIA Freestyle, etc., the image recognition is __very likely to fail__ (fail to recognize the layout or misidentify the modifiers)
 > 4. the initial activation may take a few seconds, but subsequent activations should be reasonably fast (< 100ms)